 • Sanitary and Touchless.
 According to a study conducted by the Kymberly Clark Group, the gas station pump handle is the dirtiest surface Americans touch on their way to work.
 Also, according to a recent study conducted by busbudy.com, gas station pumps have 11,000 times more bacteria than the common household toilet seat, while pump station buttons contain 15,000 times more.
-In addition to being germ and bacteria infested, a recent article by njtvonline.org highlighted the near impossibility of social distancing at self-service gas station.
+In addition to being germ and bacteria infested, a recent article by njtvonline.org highlighted the near impossibility of social distancing at self-service gas stations, further exacerbating the health risks of going to the gas station.
 Proper social distancing is required to help stop the spread of Covid-19.
 Our service is a sanitary and touch free way for our customers to get gas.
 We believe our service eliminates one of the dirtiest and most unhealthy places from our customers once mandatory to-do list.

-of gas pumps are 'highly contaminated' germ hot spots
+71% of gas pumps are 'highly contaminated' germ hot spots